ErHaWeb/partner_rating/Documentation/Index.rst

 ----

 Extbase/Fluid extension that allows departments to rate collaboration partners via a front-end form.
-The rating is based on school grades.
-Grades greater than a configurable limit value must be justified.
+Rating values can be specified as a comma separated list of integer values.
+Rating values greater than a configurable limit value must be justified.
 This is possible either by predefined reasons or a free text input.

 ----